sericson0/nova_metrics/docs/source/running_a_project.rst

 * --inputs_file_path [-i] Optional specification for where the Inputs excel file is saved, relative to main_folder.
 Defaults to *Inputs.xlsx*.
 * --by_building [-g] If specified then runs REopt post and metrics for each building (subfolder) in OCHRE outputs main folder
 * --start [-s] Optional input to set which folder or file REopt will start running.
 If omitted then start at first file or folder
+* --n_workers Optional input to set the number of workers for buildstockbatch to run in parallel.
+Defaults to 2.

 Multiple run arguments may be added.
 Examples of valid commands include::